2015 Dart Asia Pacific Fellowship

-Online applications are now open for the 2013 Dart Asia Pacific Fellowships, a unique seminar programme for veteran journalists, editors and freelancers, based in Asia or the Pacific who want to deepen their knowledge of emotional trauma and improve coverage of violence, conflict and tragedy.
+Online applications are now closed for the 2015 Dart Asia Pacific Fellowships, a unique seminar programme for veteran journalists, editors and freelancers based in Asia or the Pacific who want to deepen their knowledge of emotional trauma and improve coverage of violence, conflict and tragedy.

 Please note – the Fellowship is seeking applications from two-person teams, comprised of a seasoned journalist and an editor who should apply jointly from the same news organisation (except in the case of freelancers).
 While single applications will be accepted, preference will be given to teams applying together.
 Each team member is expected to write their own individual application.